 Keep reading for more details about each element of the BEST strawberry shortcake!

 Strawberry Shortcake Biscuits

-I always love a beautiful cutout, so I bake it in a cake pan or casserole dish and use a ravioli cutter to press shapes.
+I always love a beautiful cutout or biscuit cutter, so I bake it in a cake pan or casserole dish and use a ravioli cutter to press shapes.
 Cookie cutters also work well.
 Of course if you want to avoid waste you can simply slice your shortcakes.